shapeshed/shapeshed.com/content/posts/easing_rails_development_with_hirb.md

-{
-  "title": "Easing Rails development with Hirb", "date": "2010-03-10T00:00:00+00:00",
++++
+date = "2010-03-10T00:00:00+00:00"
-  "description": "If you spend a lot of time in the console using Hirb is a great way to work faster and improve the output", "tags": [
+description = "If you spend a lot of time in the console using Hirb is a great way to work faster and improve the output" tags = ["Rails"] title = "Easing Rails development with Hirb"

-    "Rails"
-  ]
-}
++++

 ## Rails Console